 This program is eliminated effective July 1, 2011.
-Employees receiving residency stipends of \$60 per month as of this date may retain them unless they fail to meet the condition of residing within the City.
+Employees receiving residency stipends of \$60/mo. as of this date may retain them unless they fail to meet to condition of residing within the City.
 Should such an employee lose eligibility, no re-entry to the program is permitted.